 7/17/14: Valley National Bank under Fire from Advocates: Weak CRA record + no public benefits plan should not equal permission to expand.
 Click here for blog

 6/30/14: Council Boosts Support for Housing in City Budget.
-The New York City Council passed the 2914/15 City Budget, including a significant increase in funding for two programs championed by ANHD and our member groups, that support community-based work to preserve affordable housing: 1) Housing Preservation Initiative (HPI) was increased to $2 million in order to expand the current program from 25 districts to include 15 new districts.
-This will cover 40 council districts where affordable housing is most at risk; 2) Community Consultant Contract (CCC) was restored and expanded to $1 million, reversing a 50% cut from recent years that had undermined the program’s effectiveness.
+The New York City Council passed the 2914/15 City Budget, including a significant increase in funding for two programs championed by ANHD and our member groups, that support community-based work to preserve affordable housing: 1) Housing Preservation Initiative (HPI) was increased to $2 million to expand to include 15 more districts, totalling 40 council districts where affordable housing is most at risk; 2) Community Consultant Contract (CCC) was restored and expanded to $1 million, reversing a 50% cut from recent years that had undermined program effectiveness.
 Click here for blog

 6/20/14: Time for a Rent Freeze.
-ANHD has crunched the numbers to find that the Rent Guidelines Board has overstated rising operational costs.
-Meanwhile the City’s Center for Economic Opportunity’s Poverty Measure Report shows that in 2011, an estimated 46% of New Yorkers were poor or near-poor, making less than 150% of the city’s poverty threshold.
-And according to the 2011 Housing Vacancy Survey, 55.3% of rent stabilized tenants paid more than 30% of their household income in rent, and 33% of tenants paid more than 50% of their housing income in rent.
-For these and many other reasons, ANHD joins the call for a Rent Freeze.
+ANHD has crunched the numbers to find: 1) the Rent Guidelines Board overstated rising operational costs; 2) the City’s Center for Economic Opportunity’s Poverty Measure Report shows that in 2011, an estimated 46% of New Yorkers were poor or near-poor, making less than 150% of the city’s poverty threshold; 3) the 2011 Housing Vacancy Survey found that 55.3% of rent stabilized tenants paid more than 30% of their household income in rent, and 33% of tenants paid more than 50% of their housing income in rent.
+For these many reasons, ANHD joins the call for a Rent Freeze.
 Click here for blog

 6/19/14: Astoria Re-Zoning Voted Down by Community Board 1 in Queens.
 On June 17th, Queens Community Board 1 voted against the proposed Astoria Cove rezoning because the developer did not provide details on how the project would benefit the community, especially around affordable housing, jobs, and community facilities.
 The community board specifically asked for an increase from 20% to 35% affordable housing and that it be affordable to low-, moderate-, and middle-income families and remain affordable for the life of the building.
 Click here for blog